 Standard 1.4.2 lists the maximum permissible limits for agricultural and veterinary chemical residues present in food.
 Schedule 1 lists all of the agricultural and veterinary chemical limits in particular foods.
 If a maximum residue limit for an agricultural or veterinary chemical in a food is not listed in Schedule 1, there must be no detectable residues of that agricultural or veterinary chemical in that food.
 Schedule 2 lists all extraneous agricultural chemical limits in particular foods.
-If an extraneous residue limit for an agricultural chemical in a food is not listed in a food is not listed in Schedule 2, there must be no detectable residues of that agricultural chemical in that food.
+If an extraneous residue limit for an agricultural chemical in a food is not listed in Schedule 2, there must be no detectable residues of that agricultural chemical in that food.
 Schedule 3 groups certain agricultural or veterinary chemicals according to their chemical groups.
 Commodity and commodity groups that are referred to in this Standard are listed in Schedule 4.
 Schedule 4 also specifies the part of the commodity to which the maximum or extraneous residue limit refers.

 Maximum residue limits are constantly being reviewed and updated.
-As noted above, Australia has its own system of setting MRLs.
+New Zealand has its own standards for chemical residues and Standard 1.4.2 does not apply in New Zealand.
 It should also be noted that Australia does not automatically default to CODEX MRLs if a tolerance is not listed in the Food Standards Code.